skinny85/eol-blog/content/articles/2023/graal-truffle-tutorial-part-11-strings-static-method-calls.md

 I've also tried switching completely to `TruffleString`s for property access, instead of Java strings.
-That gets rid of the duplication in the implementation, and results in both variants reporting identical performance, which is good -- unfortunately, that performance is the same as the "index property access" variant with the `TruffleString`s handling changes from above,
+That gets rid of the duplication problem from above, and results in both variants reporting identical performance, which is good -- unfortunately, that performance is the same as the "index property access" variant with the `TruffleString`s handling changes from above,